genebit/tardetect/README.md

 # Laravel 10 with React (Inertia.js) Template

-**A project template built using Laravel 10 with React Inertia.js Stack and JWT Authentication**
+**A project template built using Laravel 10 with React Inertia.js Stack**
 **Developed by:** _Johcel Gene T. Bitara_

 ---